-Enjoy the taste of Hanukkah through this recipe that's been passed down from generation to generation.
+Enjoy the taste of Hanukkah with a recipe that's been in one family for generations.

 My grandmother taught my mom how to make these traditional cookies and now my mom is teaching me!